zemandic/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-ingress-controller.md

  -v=3
  ```

-Here is a small snippet of setting these a command line arguments in the `ARGS` section of a deployment:
+Here is a small snippet of setting these command line arguments in the `args` section of a deployment:

 ```yaml
 args: